patientsnotpassports/patientsnotpassports.github.io/support/advocacy-guide-for-community.md

 If there is no way to resolve an outstanding payment, or your member is denied treatment they urgently need, then you may wish to raise their case either through direct action casework or as part of a public campaign to pressure their NHS Trust to provide them with care.

-According to the London Coalition Against Poverty, direct action casework, or ‘direct action advocacy’, is “about using direct action to pressure an institution to accept the demands of an individual, family, or small group” by organising small committees or the wider community to accompany an individual seeking to access the service they need.
+According to the London Coalition Against Poverty, direct action casework, or 'direct action advocacy', is “about using direct action to pressure an institution to accept the demands of an individual, family, or small group” by organising small committees or the wider community to accompany an individual seeking to access the service they need.
 For information and ideas on how you can advocate for your member in this way, visit the [London Coalition Against Poverty website](http://www.lcap.org.uk/?page_id=55){:target="_blank"}.

 ##### Start a campaign

-Alternatively, you might want to raise your member’s case as part of a campaign that brings their experience to public attention.
+Alternatively, you might want to raise your member's case as part of a campaign that brings their experience to public attention.
 This can be centred on a media story that discusses their case, a letter writing campaign or a meeting with a coalition of community organisations and your NHS Trust to argue for free access for your members.
 Any action must be taken with the expressed consent of the person affected.

 Docs Not Cops can support you to design and implement your campaign, pass on useful materials and provide advice on the lines of argument you may wish to use.
 Please [contact us](#contact-details) for further support.